oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_lwc.md

 sfdx-scanner-lwc is called once on the whole project directory

-- filtering can not be done using Mega-Linter configuration variables, it must be done using sfdx-scanner-lwc configuration or ignore file (if existing)
+- filtering can not be done using Mega-Linter configuration variables,it must be done using sfdx-scanner-lwc configuration or ignore file (if existing)
 - `VALIDATE_ALL_CODEBASE: false` does not make sfdx-scanner-lwc analyze only updated files

 ### Example calls